 Shadow AI cannot realistically be eradicated.
 Employees will continue to experiment with generative AI tools, driven by the promise of speed and efficiency.
 However, its risks can be managed through a coordinated strategy that blends technology, governance, and culture.
 Four key actions stand out:

-Blocking access to “ChatGPT.com” or similar platforms is not enough.
+Apply Context-Aware Controls Blocking access to “ChatGPT.com” or similar platforms is not enough.
 Employees can easily circumvent such measures using alternative AI tools or personal devices.
-Instead, organizations need intelligent systems that evaluate the context of prompts.
-For example, controls should recognize when a user is entering personally identifiable information (PII), protected health information (PHI), or financial disclosures, and apply safeguards accordingly.
-By analyzing prompt intent, firms can enforce nuanced policies that balance productivity with compliance.
+Instead, organisations need intelligent systems that evaluate the context of prompts.
+For example, controls should recognise when a user is entering personally identifiable information (PII), protected health information (PHI), or financial disclosures, and apply safeguards accordingly.
+By analysing prompt intent, firms can enforce nuanced policies that balance productivity with compliance.

 Together, these four measures transform Shadow AI from an ungoverned, invisible risk into a managed domain of enterprise technology.
 The objective is not to suppress innovation, but to channel it safely—ensuring that employees can leverage the power of generative AI without undermining regulatory obligations, client trust, or organizational resilience.